MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/Install-invoice-capture.md

 correct permissions for the operations that must be performed.
 3. Select **Save**.

-### Install the Invoice capture service
+### Install the Invoice capture solution

-The Invoice capture service is in public preview, the user will need to confirm the preview usage via flight code from AppSource.
+The Invoice capture solution is in public preview, the user will need to confirm the preview usage via flight code from AppSource.

 Follow these steps to enable the service:

-1. Open the link for preview version of Dynamics 365 Invoice capture service in AppSource.
+1. Open the link for preview version of Dynamics 365 Invoice capture solution in AppSource.
 2. Sign in and select **Free trial**.
 3. Check and confirm the terms of use and private policy for public preview usage.
 4. Select **Get it now** again.
 5. The power platform admin page within the same login tenant will open.
 Users can select the environment.
-6. The solution packages will be installed in the background.
+6. The solution will be installed in the background.
 7. Wait for the installation to be completed.
-Once completed, the solutions have been installed in your environment in Power Apps.
+Once completed, the solution has been installed in your environment in Power Apps.

-### Initialize setup with an additional solution package
+### Complete set up for Power Platform, Dataverse, and Outlook

 Before the solution can be used, complete the following steps:
-- Set up communication between Power Platform and the finance and operations environment
+- Set up communication between Power Platform and Dynamics 365 finance environment
 - Set up connection reference for Dataverse and Office 365 Outlook that will be used by the channel

 > [!NOTE]